 - Brought Down to Normal: Jax learns many powerful Sith techniques but loses them at the end.

-- Continuity Porn: This book resolves many of Star Wars: The Clone Wars continuity issues, makes use of the Dathomir witches, stars Inquisitors, and also includes Mandalorians.
+- Continuity Porn: This book resolves many of the continuity issues with Star Wars: The Clone Wars, makes use of the Dathomir witches, stars Inquisitors, and also includes Mandalorians.

 - Curb-Stomp Battle: For all of Jax' talents, he knows that fighting Vader will amount to this.